Thomas-Tomo/charades/README.md

 * One page website
 * Rules button that revelas rules once pressed and hides them when pressed again
 * Generate button that generates random charade card
+* Copy URL button to easily share the website with your friends and family

 ## Technologies Used